-United States-educated nurses’ high skill level and in-depth knowledge open doors to a myriad of possibilities for working and serving abroad.
-As health care organizations in both developed and developing nations face a debilitating nursing-shortage crisis, APU nurses stand uniquely qualified to bridge the gap and elevate health care worldwide.
+The high skill level and the in-depth knowledge of United States-educated nurses open doors to myriad possibilities for working and serving abroad.
+As healthcare organizations in developed and developing nations face a debilitating nursing-shortage crisis, APU nurses stand uniquely qualified to bridge the gap and elevate health care worldwide.

-Whether a short-term mission or a semester abroad, the international exchange allows students to observe foreign health care organizations and thereby identify and evaluate the strengths and weaknesses of their personal and professional philosophy toward health care.
-Back in the classroom, these experiences provide tangible applications to theoretical discussions on the cultural, social, and political factors that impact the development of health care systems and the limited resources of all nations’ health care reform efforts.
+Whether through short-term programs or full semesters overseas, our study-away programs allow students to observe and participate in healthcare organizations in very diverse circumstances, and thereby identify and evaluate the strengths and weaknesses of their personal and professional philosophies of health care.
+In the classroom and in professional life, these experiences provide tangible applications to academic discussions on the cultural, social, and political factors that impact the development of healthcare systems in this country and around the world.

 Note: This information is current for the 2023-24 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.